 Do you have any other ideas?
 If so, share them in the comments!

-You’re Not Alone
+Youโre Not Alone

-To close, I want you to know that you’re not alone.
+To close, I want you to know that youโre not alone.

 So many of us deal with toxic families.
 And while it can feel exhausting, infuriating, and deeply upsetting, there are ways to stay sane and grounded.

 Please share with me your experience with having a toxic family.
 What has helped you in the tough times?
 What advice can you share with others?
-I’d love to hear from you.
+Iโd love to hear from you.ย

-Finally, if you’re a sensitive person and you’d like more guidance on dealing with toxic people, see my book Awakened Empath.
-I think you’ll love it!
+Finally, if youโre a sensitive person and youโd like more guidance on dealing with toxic people, see my book Awakened Empath.
+I think youโll love it!

-2. Shadow & Light Membership: Do you crave consistent support on your spiritual quest?
+2. Shadow & Light Membership: Seeking ongoing support for your spiritual journey?
 Receive weekly intuitive guidance and learn to embrace your whole self, including your shadow side.
-Cultivate deeper self-love with our affordable, personalized support.
+Deepen your self-love and receive personal support from us.

-3. Spiritual Awakening Bundle: Ready to embark on a profound soul-searching adventure?
-Dive into our collection of essential transformative resources!
-Explore five illuminating eBooks and seven in-depth journals, plus unlock two special bonuses to empower your spiritual growth.
+3. Spiritual Awakening Bundle: Ready to soul search and dive deep?
+Access our complete "essentials" collection of beloved journals and eBooks.
+Includes five enlightening eBooks and seven guided journals, plus two special bonuses to further illuminate your path.

 This article was gold.
 I will try giving external issues less power over me… so hard to do though.
 Also I liked how this explores in depth what toxic families are like and how to combat them.
 I fled from my own recently.
 And none even get why they are toxic.
 I pray to never see them again.